What Does a Surveyor/Cartographer Do?

-The job demand for Surveyors/Cartographers is expected to grow 14% within the next 10 years, which is about average compared to other careers.
-Digital advancements in mapmaking and geological measuring have allowed for the collection of more data than ever before, causing this career to grow.
+The job demand for Surveyors/Cartographers is expected to grow 5% between 2020 and 2030.* Digital advancements in mapmaking and geological measuring have allowed for the collection of more data than ever before, causing this career to grow.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Are the Education Requirements to Become a Surveyor or Cartographer?

 Surveyors are only required to have a high school diploma, though some pursue associates degrees or technical training in survey technology as well.
 Coursework in geography and geomatics can be useful for this position.
 Some states also offer Surveyor licenses, which can increase chances of career advancement.